TWO McGILL STREET

 Mrs Pringle's new store & residence is being rushed to completion and will present a fine appearance when completed "

 Mrs. Pringles new store became a meat market run by Fred Eastwood with an apartment upstairs.
-In 1915, she sold the business to Casha Boyd, who opened an ice cream parlour.
-However, in Sept. of 1916, the Herald reported that he had accepted a good position with his uncle at Denver Colorado.
+In 1915, she sold the business to Casha Boyd, who continued the grocery business in the west end andhe moved his gents' furnishing stock to the east end.
+At the same time, the Herald reported Miss Edith McWilliams opened an ice cream parlour.
+However, in Sept. of 1916, the Herald reported that Casha Boyd had accepted a good position with his uncle at Denver Colorado.
 "Meantime, he is selling out his stock in rush in order to leave for the west on Sept.
 15th."

 Nov.
 25, 1937 - This week, Samuel Stephens is moving his Boot and Shoe Store, Men's Clothing and Repair Shop to the Bleecker Building just south of Wm.
 Sweet and Son's Grocery.
 Mr. G. Aboud of Havelock will open a ready-to-wear store in the premises just vacated by Mr. Stephens.